Felix Dexter: Television

 After The Real McCoy, a pilot sketch show Felix Dexter On TV was broadcast in September 1995 as part of the Comic Asides series.
 He wrote and starred in the sitcom pilot Douglas, broadcast in 1996.
 Neither pilot was picked up for series, despite positive reception.

-Dexter appeared on Have I Got News for You in 1996 and later became one of the regular performers on the later series of The Fast Show.
+Dexter appeared on Have I Got News for You in 1996 and went on to become one of the regular performers on the later series of The Fast Show.
 He also appeared in Citizen Khan, which first aired in 2012, as Omar, a Somali Muslim who works at a mosque in Sparkhill, Birmingham.
 The second series of the show aired in October 2013.
 He also starred in Absolutely Fabulous as John, the father of Saffron's baby.

-Dexter had also voiced Francis in Crapston Villas, an adult animated sitcom soap opera that was produced in the 1990s.
+Dexter had voiced Francis in Crapston Villas, an adult animated sitcom soap opera that was produced in the 1990s.

 Radio

-On BBC Radio 4, he featured in the satirical spoof radio phone-in show Down the Line, The Simon Day Show, Sean Lock - 15 Storeys High, and starred in the dramatisation of Delete This at Your Peril part of The Bob Servant Emails, written by Neil Forsyth.
+On BBC Radio 4, he featured in the satirical spoof radio phone-in show Down the Line, The Simon Day Show, Sean Lock's 15 Storeys High, and starred in the dramatisation of Delete This at Your Peril, part of The Bob Servant Emails, written by Neil Forsyth.